Transformers (comics): The Transformers Magazine

 IDW also published a bimonthly Transformers Magazine.
 It features strips from the original Marvel US The Transformers series, Dreamwave's Transformers: Armada comic and IDW's own The Transformers: Stormbringer series.
 Spotlight artist Robby Musso provides original covers.
 The first issue came due out in June 2007.

 Transformers: Regeneration One

 From July 2012 to March 2014, IDW published the series Transformers: Regeneration One.
-It continued the Marvel Comics canceled Transformers series picking up after the final issue (#80) which was published in July 1991.
+It continued the Marvel Comics canceled Transformers series picking up after the final issue (#80) which was published in July 1991, disregarding the prior sequel comic Transformers: Generation 2, or the Fun Publications webcomic Transformers: Classics that had previously done the same.
 21 years later, the series (now under IDW) resumed, and featured the same artists and writer from the final issues of the original Marvel series: Simon Furman, Andrew Wildman, and Stephen Baskerville.
 The series was revived for the sole purpose of tying up loose ends and ended with #100 where the cover read "#100 in a four issue limited series".
 In January 2013, IDW began reprinting the series as a 4 volume trade paperback series.